October 5, 2018 - November 17, 2018

 Bob Erickson (Piseco, NY) received his B.F.A. from The University of Wisconsin Oshkosh and an M.F.A. from the Illinois State University in Normal, IL.
 His work is included in the permanent collections of the Janet Turner Print Collection and Gallery, University of California-Chico, the Sheldon Memorial Art Gallery, the Mesa Contemporary Arts Museum, the Krannert Art Museum, and the Ballinglen Arts Foundation in Ireland.
 He has exhibited his artwork throughout the U.S. and internationally in China, South Korea, Ireland.
 His work explores his fascination with northern environments using both digital and traditional printmaking techniques to evoke fragile yet enduring moments.

 Kathryn Polk (Tucson, AZ) studied at the Memphis Art Academy and The University of Memphis.
 Polk lives and works in Tucson, Arizona where she is the co-owner of L VIS Press, a lithography print studio.
 She teaches lithography workshops that promote non-toxic printmaking.
 She has exhibited widely and her work is included in many collections around the world including in China, New Zealand, Korea, Wales, France, and Argentina as well as museums throughout the United States.
-Polk works mainly in stone lithography and her prints depict personal narratives and often reference the past, the present and humorous visual memories through the eyes of the women.
+Polk works mainly in stone lithography and her prints depict personal narratives and often reference the past, the present and humorous visual memories through the eyes of the women in her family.

 Joseph Scheer (Heidelberg, Germany) received an M.F.A from the University of New Mexico.
 He is a Professor of Print Media, and Co-Director/Founder of the Institute for Electronic Arts at the School of Art and Design, Alfred University, Alfred, NY.
 He has recently been elected Vice President of the International Academic Printmaking Alliance (IAPA) and has served as a panelist for the Fulbright Scholar Program for Mexico and Central America.
 His work is in numerous international collections and has been exhibited at The Brooklyn Museum of Art in Brooklyn, NY, the National Museum of China in Beijing, The National Museum of Sweden in Stockholm, The Field Museum in Chicago, IL, among many others.
 His current work, which spans print media, video, and web based projects, uses technology to re-examine nature.